rahkum96/rahkum96/README.md

 - 👋 Hi, I’m Rahul Kumar.
 - 👀 I’m interested in Data Science and Machine Learning.
 - 🌱 I’m currently learning and solving Machine Learning problems.
-- 💞️ I’m looking to collaborate on freelacing works for Data Science projects.
+- 💞️ I’m looking for an opportunity in Data Science: interested in predictive, descriptive, and forecasting analysis by using machine learning algorithms.
+- Proficient knowledge of SQL, Advance Excel, Python, R-programming, Business Statistics and Tableau
 - 📫 How to reach me https://www.linkedin.com/in/rahul-sisodia-5a900ab5/